jasonkim999429/cse15l-lab-reports/lab-report-1.md

 Directory path argument
 ---

 We started again in the `/home/lecture1` directory, using the `cat` command with a path to a directory as an argument.
-Since `/home/lecture1/messages` is a child directory of our current working directory, we can use the relative path.
+Since `/home/lecture1/messages` is a child directory of our current working directory, we can use the relative path as our argument.
 The output indicates an error, stating that `messages` is a directory.
 This implies that we cannot use paths to directories as our argument for the `cat` command.

 ```
 [user@sahara ~/lecture1]$ cat messages